wdawson/okta.github.io/_source/_posts/2017-09-19-build-a-secure-notes-application-with-kotlin-typescript-and-okta.md

 Congrats!
 You're well on your way to becoming a Kotlin and TypeScript developer who understands Spring Boot and Angular.
 All of the code used in this article is [available on GitHub](https://github.com/oktadeveloper/okta-kotlin-typescript-notes-example).

 If you have questions about this code or technologies you want to see in my next post, let me know on Twitter [@mraible](https://twitter.com/mraible)!

+**Changelog:**

+* Nov 30, 2017: Updated to use Spring Boot 1.5.9, Angular 5.0, Angular CLI 1.5.5, Angular Material 5.0.0-rc.2, and Okta Sign-In Widget 2.5.0.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-kotlin-typescript-notes-example/pull/3/files).
+Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1516).